nicolargo/glances/docs/gw/graphite.rst

     $ glances --export graphite

-Note 1: the port defines the TCP or UDP port where the Graphite listen plain-text requests
+Note 1: the port defines the TCP port where the Graphite listen plain-text requests.

 Note 2: As many time-series database, only integer and float are supported in the Graphite datamodel.

-Note 3: Under the wood, Glances uses Graphyte Python lib (https://pypi.org/project/graphyte/)
+Note 3: Under the wood, Glances uses GraphiteSender Python lib (https://github.com/NicoAdrian/graphitesender).